hashgraph/hedera-services/platform-sdk/docs/proposals/001-tss-rosters-design-proposal/proposal.md

 When each round is handled, we will pop off the active roster hash for the round that just became ancient, and add a new active roster hash for a new future round.

-Before full DAB (DAB Phase 2.5), we propose to store the current and previous active rosters in this newly introduced queue of hashes.
+Before full DAB, we propose to store the current and previous active rosters in this newly introduced queue of hashes.
-In the DAB Phase 2.5 implementation, this queue will contain only 2 hashes, with the first hash representing the previous active roster, and the second hash representing the current active roster.
+In this proposal implementation, this queue will contain only 2 hashes, with the first hash representing the previous active roster, and the second hash representing the current active roster.
 At upgrade boundaries, we will pop off the previous active roster, and add a new roster to the end of the queue, which is the new active roster.